Center Faculty

 Fanta Kuhlman is the Senior Grant Administrator for the Center.
 She oversees grants applications, budget management, and funding compliance.
 With more than two decades of experience in handling multi-million-dollar contracts, she is a solution driven Sr. Grants Administrator.
 She stays updated on emerging trends and best practices in the constantly evolving field of grants management.
 She enjoys collaborating with investigators to secure crucial funding, advance their research and create a positive impact on the community they serve.

-Victoria Dobrzycki, BS
+Victoria Dobrzycki, MBA

 Marketing and Administrative Coordinator